Joseph Paul Franklin

-Joseph Paul Franklin (born James Clayton Vaughn Jr.; April 13, 1950 – November 20, 2013) was an American neo-Nazi and serial killer who engaged in a murder spree spanning the late 1970s and early 1980s.
+Joseph Paul Franklin (born James Clayton Vaughn Jr.; April 13, 1950 – November 20, 2013) was an American serial killer and white supremacist who engaged in a murder spree spanning the late 1970s and early '80s.

-Franklin was convicted of several murders and received four life sentences, as well as two death sentences.
+Franklin was convicted of several murders and received seven life sentences, as well as one death sentence.
 He also confessed to the attempted murders of magazine publisher and pornographer Larry Flynt in 1978 and civil rights activist Vernon Jordan in 1980.
 Both survived their injuries, but Flynt was left permanently paralyzed from the waist down.
 Franklin was not convicted in either of those highly publicized cases, and he made his confessions years after the crimes had occurred.

 Franklin was on Missouri's death row for 15 years awaiting execution for the 1977 murder of Gerald Gordon.
 He was executed by lethal injection on November 20, 2013.

 Early life

-James Clayton Vaughn Jr. was born in Mobile, Alabama, on April 13, 1950, the elder son of James Clayton Vaughn Sr. and Helen Rau Vaughn, and brother to Carolyn, Marilyn, and Gordon.
+James Clayton Vaughn Jr. was born in Mobile, Alabama, on April 13, 1950, the elder son of James Clayton Vaughn Sr. and Helen Rau Vaughn.
+He had two sisters and a brother.
 Vaughn's father was a World War II veteran and butcher who left the family when Vaughn was aged eight.
-His sister Carolyn recalled, "Whenever [Vaughn Sr.] came to visit he'd beat us," and their mother had Vaughn Sr. jailed twice for public drunkenness.
+His sister Carolyn recalled, "Whenever [Vaughn Sr.] came to visit he'd beat us".
+Their mother had Vaughn Sr. jailed twice for public drunkenness.
 Vaughn's mother was described by a family friend as "a full-blooded German, a real strict, perfectionist lady.
 I never saw her beat any of [her children], but they told me stories."

 Vaughn later stated that he was rarely given enough to eat and suffered severe physical abuse as a child, and that his mother "didn't care about [him and his siblings]".
-He claimed that these factors stunted his emotional development, and said he had "always been least ten years or more behind other people in their maturity."
+He claimed that these factors stunted his emotional development, and said he had "always been [at] least ten years or more behind other people in their maturity."

 As early as high school, Vaughn developed an interest in evangelical Christianity, then in Nazism, and later held memberships in both the National Socialist White People's Party and the Ku Klux Klan.
 He eventually changed his name to "Joseph Paul Franklin" in honor of Paul Joseph Goebbels and Benjamin Franklin.
 In the 1960s, Franklin was inspired to start a race war after reading Adolf Hitler's Mein Kampf.
 "I've never felt that way about any other book that I read," he later reflected.
 "It was something weird about that book."

-In the early 1970s, he took a road trip to an American Nazi Party conference in Virginia with David Duke (then a student) and Don Black.
+In the early 1970s, he took a road trip to an NSWPP conference in Virginia with David Duke and Don Black.

 Crimes

-For much of his life, Franklin was a drifter, roaming the East Coast seeking chances to "cleanse the world" of people he considered inferior, especially black people and Jewish people.
+For much of his life, Franklin was a drifter, roaming the East Coast seeking chances to "cleanse the world" of people he considered inferior, especially black and Jewish people.
 His primary source of financial support appears to have been bank robberies.
-Franklin supplemented his income from criminal acts with paid blood bank donations, which eventually led to his subsequent capture by the FBI.
+Franklin supplemented his income from criminal acts with paid blood bank donations, which eventually led to his capture by the FBI.